 Therefore, a small number of outspoken advocates and human rights activists vehemently campaigning against facial biometrics technology may influence the decision of a flexible majority to reject the use of this type of biometrics.

 There’s lots of commotion around biometrics technology concerning its effects on privacy and human rights.
 In this context, what other technologies could be used to confirm a claimed identity?
 Could we remain secure online and have our identities verified based on our embedded behavior?

 There’s a common ground where disruptive technologies meet and that’s Artificial Intelligence (AI) and deep learning.
 This indicates a system that learns large amounts of data and then can adapt based on specific algorithms.
 AI improves existing technologies, including those used for authentication and identification purposes.

 Typing biometrics, also known as keystroke dynamics, is a form of behavioral biometrics that uses AI to analyze and match patterns in the typing behaviors of individuals.
 With the necessary samples (typically two or more), the accuracy of one-to-one authentication scenarios can reach 99%.

 Taking into account that online, people are usually authenticated by typing their username and password, typing biometrics is a great alternative friction-free layer of security.
-It’s a reliable substitute, offering security without compromising the user experience. tweet
+It’s a reliable substitute, offering security without compromising the user experience.

 Fingerprints are also less intrusive.
-It’s nearly impossible to place fingerprint scanners on every road corner, much unlike facial recognition cameras, which are everywhere, collecting data in mass.
+It’s nearly impossible to place fingerprint scanners on every road corner, much unlike facial recognition cameras, which are everywhere, collecting data en masse.
 Based on the already existing regulations around this biometrics for law enforcement identification purposes, fingerprints can be legally collected only based on criminal suspicion.
 The case for authentication using fingerprints is that it’s much more comfortable to have a finger scanned versus your face.